SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 This example's ``willSet`` observer uses a custom parameter name of ``newTotalSteps`` for the upcoming new value.
-In this example, it simply prints out the value that is about to be set.
+In this example, it simply prints out the value that's about to be set.

 The ``didSet`` observer is called after the value of ``totalSteps`` is updated.
 It compares the new value of ``totalSteps`` against the old value.